microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-azure-container-service-using-jenkins.md

     az acs create --orchestrator-type kubernetes -g <your-resource-group-name> -n <your-kubernetes-cluster-name> --generate-ssh-keys
     ```

 1. Connect to the cluster, this command download the Kubernetes configuration to your profile folder.
-The Fabric8 Maven Plugin and kubectl will use this configure file to interact with your Kubernetes cluster.
+The kubectl will use this configure file to interact with your Kubernetes cluster.

     ```bash
     az acs kubernetes get-credentials -g <your-resource-group-name> -n <your-kubernetes-cluster-name>